 Selling Junk In The New Economy Could Make You Rich

-Selling junk in the new economy can be worth a great deal more than the measly $20 you got paid to haul it off because most things are worth something.
+Selling junk in the new economy can be worth a great deal more than the measly $20 you got paid to haul it off because most of it is valuable.

 Once you have performed the clean service, you will have varying amounts of junk to haul off.